Is Direct Indexing Right for You? Tailored Strategies for High-Net-Worth Investors in Tampa Bay

 -

 Direct indexing involves owning the individual securities in an index.
-On the other hand, custom indexing allows investors to design a personalized index from scratch based on specific investment criteria.
+Custom indexing allows investors to design a personalized index from scratch based on specific investment criteria.
 Both approaches offer flexibility and tax benefits, but choosing between custom indexing and direct indexing will depend on your particular needs and goals.

 -